API Reference

 'A1': { value: 'Hello World', style: { color: '#FF0000' } },

-'B2': { value: 100, renderer: 'currency' },
+'B2': { value: 100, policy: 'currency' },

 'C3': { value: 'Active', policy: 'status' },

-// Column configuration
+// Column header configuration (width, label only affect headers)

-'A': { width: 150, labeler: 'custom' },
+[ch('A')]: { width: 150, label: 'Name' }, // A0

-// Row configuration
+// Row header configuration

-'1': { height: 40 },
+[rh(1)]: { height: 40 }, // 01

 };